LisaFC/tw101-reading/README.md

 # Short sentences

 Software engineers generally aim to minimize the number of lines of code in an implementation.
-A great SWE can sometimes implement in 25 lines what it takes a weekend programmer to do in 100 lines.
-Great SWEs minimize lines for the following reasons:
+A great engineer can sometimes implement in 25 lines what it takes a weekend programmer to do in 100 lines.
+Great engineers minimize lines for the following reasons:

 *   Shorter code typically runs faster than longer code.
 *   Shorter code is typically easier to maintain than longer code.